Branbados/microservices-application/README.md

 # Technologies
 The frontend of this project is written using Angular, React, Vue, and Svelt.
-The backend is written using Django and Flash.
+The backend is written using Django and Flask.

 # Installation